Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 Get a glimpse of the ocean’s powerful predators at the Shark Seas Habitat.
 Continue your way to the Live Coral and Open Ocean Habitats to see some vibrant corals, colorful fishes, and unique-looking creatures.

-Bounded by its rich history, Singapore has plenty of heritage sites that deserve a mention.
+Bounded by its rich history, Singapore has plenty of heritage sites that deserve a visit.
 These beautiful historical places in Singapore uniquely represent the culture of early communities.
 So, if you’re interested in knowing the country’s vibrant past, check out the list below.

 Go on with your trip and capture the beautiful murals on the Thian Hock Keng Wall and along the Mohamed Ali Lane.
 For notable religious sites, pay a visit to the Buddha Tooth Relic Temple and Sri Mariamman Temple.

 And Chinatown wouldn’t be part of the best heritage places to visit in Singapore without its culinary delights.
-So, don’t forget to see my list of what to do in Chinatown for a better grasp of the attractions to explore.
+So, don’t forget to see my list of what to do in Chinatown for a better grasp of the sights to explore.

 9. Little India

-Little India is highly regarded because of its vibrant landmarks that depict a rather unique blend of history and culture.
+Little India Singapore is highly regarded because of its vibrant landmarks that depict a rather unique blend of history and culture.

 Commence your tour at the Indian Heritage Centre.
 Here, you will learn more about the ancient Indian legacy through its vast exhibit of statues and cultural pieces.
 Another Little India to-do list is visiting sacred sites such as Sri Veeramakaliamman and Sri Srinivasa Perumal.